LuigiVan01/Exploration_TargetLocalisation/README.md

 ## Usage

-There are two recommended ways to set up this project: using Docker for a streamlined experience, or a manual installation.

 ### Option 1: Using Docker (Recommended)

 The included Docker setup is the most straightforward method to get the project running, as it handles all dependencies within a container.
 It is highly recommended to use the [Dev Containers extension in VSCode](https://code.visualstudio.com/docs/devcontainers/containers) for a seamless workflow.